-2.1 The Subaward shall be an amount not to exceed the total amount indicated in the Budget attached as "Exhibit B." Such Subaward shall be paid in accordance with the Budget, and any federal, state and local laws, rules, regulations, and orders.
+- 2.1 The Subaward shall be an amount not to exceed the total amount indicated in the Budget attached as "Exhibit B." Such Subaward shall be paid in accordance with the Budget, and any federal, state and local laws, rules, regulations, and orders. - 2.2 All Funds allocated to the Agency from the County for the current CDBG Program year shall be expended according to the budgetary line item expenditures provided for in the Budget.
+Requests for transfers within approved line items in the Budget which are reasonable and justifiable, are permissible with the approval of the County's Manager of the Housing and Community Development Division

-2.2 All Funds allocated to the Agency from the County for the current CDBG Program year shall be expended according to the budgetary line item expenditures provided for in the Budget.
-Requests for transfers within approved line items in the Budget which are reasonable and justifiable, are permissible with the approval of the County's Manager of the Housing and Community Development Division ("Manager") upon written request by the Agency.
-Such request shall be submitted no later than forty-five (45) days prior to the end date of this Agreement.
+("Manager") upon written request by the Agency.
+Such request shall be submitted no later than ten (10) days prior to the Project's Completion Date set forth in Article III of this Agreement.